-The DiffDog interface displays multiple File Comparison windows, Directory Comparison windows, Word Comparison Windows, Database Data Comparison windows, Database Schema Comparison windows, and XML Schema Comparison windows within the DiffDog application window.
-The schematic diagrams below illustrate the main parts of the interface.
-They are accompanied by a brief description of the various interface parts.
+The DiffDog interface displays multiple File Comparison windows and Directory Comparison windows within the DiffDog application window.
+The schematic diagram below illustrates the main parts of the interface.
+It is accompanied by a brief description of the various interface parts.

-The Title Bar displays the application name (i.e., DiffDog) followed by the name of the active File Comparison window, Directory Comparison window, Word Comparison window, XML Schema Comparison window, Database Schema Comparison window, or Database Data Comparison window.
+The Title Bar displays the application name (i.e., DiffDog) followed by the name of the active File Comparison window or Directory Comparison window.
 At the right-hand side are buttons to minimize, reduce or maximize, and close the DiffDog application window.

 The Menu Bar displays the menus.
 Each toolbar displays a group of icons for DiffDog commands.
 You can reposition the menu bar and toolbars by dragging their handles to the desired locations.
 At the right-hand side are buttons to minimize, reduce or maximize, and close the active comparison window.

-Multiple File Comparison windows and/or Directory Comparison windows and/or Word Comparison windows and/or Database Data Comparison windows and/or Database Schema Comparison windows and/or XML Schema Comparison windows can be open at a time, but only one of them is active.
+Multiple File Comparison windows and/or Directory Comparison windows can be open at a time, but only one of them is active.
 The name of the active comparison window appears in the title bar and its name tab (at the bottom of the DiffDog application window) is highlighted and the name itself is displayed in bold; the name tabs of the other open comparison windows are grayed out and the names are displayed in normal font.
 To make another comparison window the active comparison window, click its name tab.